mlcommons/ck/README.md

-Further community developments are supported by [MLCommons&trade;](https://mlcommons.org), [OctoML](https://octoml.ai) and the [cTuning foundation](https://cTuning.org) with the *MLCommons' Design Space Exploration workgroup*.
+Further community developments are supported by [MLCommons&trade;](https://mlcommons.org), [OctoML](https://octoml.ai) and the [cTuning foundation](https://cTuning.org) within the *MLCommons' Design Space Exploration workgroup*.
-Please contact [Grigori Fursin](mailto:grigori@octoml.ai) if you are interested to join this community effort!
+Please contact [Grigori Fursin](https://www.linkedin.com/in/grigorifursin) if you are interested to join this community effort!

 ## Releases